 Manual strikers can be a little trickier to use.
 Similar to the strikers used in some high school chemistry classes, manual strikers need to be in proximity to gas when struck to light the flame.
 This could make some DIYers nervous, in which case a built-in igniter might be the better option.

-For those who plan to cover a large area of land while using their torch, purchasing an additional cart or dolly to hold the heavy propane tank may be a good idea.
+Those needing to cover a large area of land while using the torch may wish to purchase an additional cart or dolly to hold the heavy propane tank.
 The wheels will make moving it across the yard easier.

 Some weed torches are equipped with a bell-shaped shroud at the end of the torch.
 This bell helps the torch to retain heat and direct the flame, creating a more efficient burn.

 While efficiency is always a bonus, it’s not always necessary when it comes to weed torches.
 It might take a little longer to kill weeds using a lightweight model without a bell, but it’s usually only a difference of a few seconds.